photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 A Higgs boson walks into a cathedral.
 The priest, furious, storms up to the Higgs boson and demands that it leave.

-You call yourself the God particle!
-That’s sacrilege, and I insist you leave immediately!
+“You call yourself the God particle!
+That’s sacrilege, and I insist you leave immediately!”

-The Higgs boson smugly asks, Well, if you don’t allow Higgs bosons, then how do you have mass?
+The Higgs boson smugly asks, “Well, if you don’t allow Higgs bosons, then how do you have mass?”

 Bacterium {#bacterium .unnumbered}
 ---------